FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-paris.md

           start-time: "15:40:00.000Z"
           end-time: "16:10:00.000Z"
           location: "Lower Deck"
-          description: "An quantitative retrospective into the impact liquidity mining has had on DeFi with discussion on how to improve the mechanics of inefficient funding mining programs."
+          description: "A quantitative retrospective into the impact liquidity mining has had on DeFi with discussion on how to improve the mechanics of inefficient funding mining programs."
         - title: "LUNCH BREAK + Panel Discussion: The Economics of Tokenized Infrastructure"
           start-time: "16:10:00.000Z"
           end-time: "16:40:00.000Z"